yh-luo/webviewtube/README.md

 This package aims to solve the problems by:
 - Depends on the official [webview_flutter](https://pub.dev/packages/webview_flutter) to provide a default IFrame player.
-  - `WebviewtubePlayer` is a pure IFrame player and does not require any Flutter widgets.
-It's just a WebView, (mostly) free from the janks.
+  - `WebviewtubePlayer` is a WebView and does not bundle with any other widgets.
 - Proper state management with [provider](https://pub.dev/packages/provider).
   - `WebviewtubeVideoPlayer` combines the default player with customized widgets.
 The state management is carefully handled, which makes the player more maintainable, testable, and easily customizable.